shapesmusic/Shapes-Basics-Draft/writing/colloq.md

-**How is it organized?** Shapes is organized as a series of (32) short lessons, each of which focuses on creating an experience: they show you what to do rather than telling you why you're doing it.
+**How is it organized?** Shapes is organized as a series of (32) short levels, each of which focuses on creating an experience: they show you what to do rather than telling you why you're doing it.

 The "why" comes across in the feeling you get. the mode of understanding is an experiential one.
-There are some short, optional "director's commentaries" interspersed throughout, also addressed directly to the learner, that explore some more theoretical questions that can come up around the lessons.
+There are some short, optional "director's commentaries" interspersed throughout, also addressed directly to the learner, that explore some more theoretical questions that can come up around the levels.

-You can see on this map that the lessons wind their way through alternately focusing on musical symbols, instrumental skill, musical imagination (that is, something between intuition and inner hearing), and the overlaps between these focuses.
+You can see on this map that the levels wind their way through alternately focusing on musical symbols, instrumental skill, musical imagination (that is, something between intuition and inner hearing), and the overlaps between these focuses.

-And the lessons are further organized around a number of skills that you develop: playing by ear, developing tactile skill on an instrument, an experience of fluent reading, recognizing tensions, recognizing contexts, understanding the connection between tensions and contexts...
+And the levels are further organized around a number of skills that you develop: playing by ear, developing tactile skill on an instrument, an experience of fluent reading, recognizing tensions, recognizing contexts, understanding the connection between tensions and contexts...

 And so the experiences you have and the concepts you use are organized around this particular collection of skills.
 And the method kinda zippers them together into a very efficient progressive disclosure where they build on each other, complicate each other, build into each other, and leave you with a foundational yet very sophisticated set of skills for understanding&mdash;by experience&mdash;the depth and malleability of a musical concept.